Chenyg0126/Synthetic-Debris/README.md

 - **Key Results**: 0.862 mAP@0.5, 0.811 F1-score on Synthetic-Debris

 ## 🗃️ Dataset Availability
-- **Openly available part (8,000+ images)**: The majority of our Synthetic-Debris dataset will be released on Zenodo under the **CC BY-NC 4.0** license.
+- **Openly available part (8,000+ images)**: We plan to release the majority of the Synthetic-Debris dataset on Zenodo under the CC BY-NC 4.0 license, pending final institutional approval.
 A persistent DOI will be provided upon publication.
+Should the planned Zenodo release be delayed or prevented by circumstances beyond our control, these data will be made available from the corresponding author upon reasonable request for research purposes.
 - **Restricted part (~3,000 images)**: These images were sourced from third-party data and cannot be redistributed.
 Documentation on data sources is available upon request.

 ## 🚀 Quick Start